- Having fun in my community

 • Cost to land fill

 • Cost of raw material to produce these products – glass, cardboard, paper, aluminum cans,

 Sustainability in my community

-Growth patterns also impact sustainability.
-For example, air quality – walk able communities produce few emissions of greenhouse gases than auto-oriented communities.
-Using the data available, identify patterns and trends and how to improve Mesa’s sustainability efforts – balancing People, Planet and Prosperity.
+Using the datasets and others at your disposal, identify patterns and trends and how to improve Mesa’s sustainability efforts – balancing People, Planet and Prosperity.
 What are the issues?
-And how can Mesa encourage the design and implementation of a sustainable community?"
+And how can we encourage the design and implementation of a sustainable community?"

 Public Safety & Hospitals Map - https://gis.mesaaz.gov/addresssearch/

 Map of Existing Fire Stations - https://www.mesaaz.gov/home/showdocument?id=5978